 Note, the Graduate Student and Postdoctoral eRA Commons Roles should NOT be used for individuals submitting Individual Fellowships; the PD/PI role is used for those submissions.
 Nor should they be used for individuals supported on institutional training grants and reported using xTrain; the Trainee Role must continue to be used for those individuals.

 A Commons ID is strongly encouraged, but currently optional, for all other project personnel.
 A general Commons Role of Project Personnel is available for those not assigned other Commons Roles.

-In an effort to assist graduate students and post-doctoral researchers in achieving their career goals and become contributing members of the biomedical workforce, NIH encourages recipients to develop an institutional policy requiring that an Individual Development Plan (IDP) be implemented for every graduate student and postdoctoral research supported by any NIH grant and reportable on the progress report, regardless of the type of NIH grant that is used for support.
+In an effort to assist graduate students and post-doctoral researchers in achieving their career goals and become contributing members of the biomedical workforce, NIH encourages recipients to develop an institutional policy requiring that an Individual Development Plan (IDP) be implemented for every graduate student and postdoctoral researcher supported by any NIH grant and reportable on the progress report, regardless of the type of NIH grant that is used for support.
 This is an expectation that should be broadly implemented by institutions for all graduate students and postdoctoral researchers supported by NIH.
 The actual reporting of the implementation of this expectation is in the RPPR; recipients must report in RPPR Section B. Accomplishments, Question B.4 the use of the IDP for graduate students and/or postdoctoral researchers included in RPPR Section D. Participants or on a Statement of Appointment Form (PHS 2271).
-Do not include the actual IDP; instead include information to document that IDPs are used to help manage the training for those individuals.
+Do not include the actual IDP; instead include information to describe how IDPs are used, if they are used, to help manage the training for those individuals.

 SNAP includes a number of provisions that modify annual progress reports, NoAs, and financial reports.